-Language belongs to everyone: why inclusive language is so annoying
+Language belongs to everyone: why inclusive language bothers so much

-Language isn't neutral; it has an ideology.
+Language is not neutral; it has an ideology.
 And inclusive language, in a way, came to challenge it.

-“Inclusive language confronts us with the ideological burden of language, which is usually invisible to us,” said Argentine writer María Teresa Andruetto in her closing speech at the International Congress of the Spanish Language (Córdoba, 2019).
+“Inclusive language confronts us with the ideological baggage of language, which is usually invisible to us,” said the Argentinian writer María Teresa Andruetto in her closing speech at the International Congress of the Spanish Language (Córdoba, 2019).
 Because language is not neutral; it has an ideology.
-And inclusive language, in a way, challenged it, making it visible by highlighting the unequal relationship between language, thought, and gender .
+And inclusive language, in a way, came to challenge it, making it visible by highlighting the hitherto unequal relationship between language, thought, and gender .

 Why use inclusive language?

 Why use inclusive language ?
-Because language organizes, allows us to name and classify a world.
+Because language orders, names, and classifies the world.
 Until recently, Spanish organized it in binary terms: feminine and masculine.
-But by naming people in a general way, it only resorted to the latter, reproducing the male hegemony that had ruled the world for years.
-On the other hand, for some time now, identities that had historically been relegated, discriminated against, and criminalized by the same patriarchal power have begun to become visible and occupy a political place.
-Since they were on the margins, it didn't matter if or how they were named.
+But when referring to people in general, it only used the latter, reproducing the male hegemony that governed the world for years.
+On the other hand, for some time now, identities that had historically been relegated, discriminated against, and criminalized by patriarchal power itself have begun to gain visibility and occupy a political space.
+Because they were marginalized, it didn't matter if or how they were named.

-What do those who oppose inclusive language resist?
+What are those who oppose inclusive language resisting?

-Many trans, non-binary, and children don't identify with either pole of the gender binary.
-So what do we do with these rights-holders?
-Do we force their identity into a language that, in turn, is artificial?
-Or do we modify language usage to integrate everyone?
-Language is a tool of communication, and communicating implies otherness.
+Many trans, non-binary, or gender-nonconforming people do not identify with either side of the gender binary.
+So what do we do with these people, who are rights holders?
+Do we force their identity into a language that is itself an artifice?
+Or do we modify language use to include everyone?
+Language is a tool for communication, and communication involves otherness.
 We can use language as a way to establish power and subjugation, or as a bridge to others.
 We prefer the bridge.

-Inclusive language doesn't change the world, nor is it a mandatory option in all areas.
-So what do those who oppose inclusive language resist?
-Why is it so annoying, and why do some people look at us strangely, smile, or mock us when we use it?
-Perhaps it's because language is a territory of contested meanings, where proposing new categories of personhood is a way of proposing other ideologies, of making another possible world visible.
+Inclusive language doesn't change the world, nor is it intended as a mandatory option in all areas.
+So what are people resisting when they oppose inclusive language?
+Why does it bother people so much, and why do some look at each other strangely, smile, or mock us when we use it?
+Perhaps it's because language is a battleground of meanings, where proposing new categories of personhood is a way of proposing other ideologies, of making another possible world visible.

-We don't know exactly what will happen in the future with inclusive language.
+We don't really know what will happen to inclusive language in the future.
 What we do know is that as long as we pretend that ideology is invisible to language, those who remain invisible—excluded—are people.
-And language belongs to its speakers, to all of us, as diverse as they are.
+And language belongs to its speakers, to everyone, as diverse as they are.

-This article was originally published in The Future Is Genderless: Trans Stories from Colombia, Chile, and Argentina, edited by the University of the Andes, CEPER, Cuadernos de Periodismo, Faculty of Arts and Humanities, February 2021.
+This article was originally published in The Future Is Genderless, Trans Stories from Colombia, Chile and Argentina, edited by the University of the Andes, CEPER, Journalism Notebooks, Faculty of Arts and Humanities, February 2021.

 SUPPORT US